 Julie Oakes, Ph.D., Assistant Director of Curriculum and Retention

 Dr. Julie Oakes has been a member of the UMBC community since 2007, teaching numerous courses for both the History Department and Asian Studies Program.
 After receiving her M.A. in East Asian Studies from Stanford University, she went on to the University of Chicago where she earned a Ph.D. in Japanese history.
 Her research interests center on Japanese art policy, and she is currently revising her manuscript on the creation of Japan’s National Treasure system.
 In the 2016-2017 academic year, Dr. Oakes served as Acting Associate Director of the Honors College, following that up with a year as the Interim Director of the Asian Studies Program.
-Dr. Oakes is now back with the Honors College, serving as an academic advisor and program coordinator.
+In the spring of 2019, Dr. Oakes returned to the Honors College as the Assistant Director of Curriculum and Retention, which entails working with the Honors College Faculty Fellows and the freshmen residents of the Living Learning Community.
 Outside of her work at UMBC, Dr. Oakes is the Baltimore seminar coordinator for the NCTA (The National Consortium for the Teaching About Asia), whose aim is to help elementary, middle, and high school educators better incorporate East Asian topics into their curricula.
 She also gives talks on Japanese history and culture to various community groups, ranging from elementary school students to adult learners.

-Michael Stone, M.A., Assistant Director for Recruitment and Assessment
+Michael Stone, M.A., Assistant Director of Recruitment and Assessment

-Michael Stone joined the Honors College as an Academic Advisor in 2016.
-Michael advises all Honors College freshmen and transfer students and also oversees the Honors College admissions and recruitment efforts, coordinates the Honors Living Learning Community, and develops and implements Honors College assessment strategies.
-He is passionate about helping students develop an academic identity that strives for excellence both in college and beyond.
+Michael Stone joined the Honors College in 2016 as an Academic Advisor and became the Assistant Director of Recruitment and Assessment in 2018.
+Michael advises all Honors College freshmen and transfer students and also oversees the Honors College admissions and recruitment efforts, and develops and implements Honors College assessment strategies.
+He is passionate about helping students develop an academic identity and strive for excellence both in college and beyond.
 From applying to college, to being admitted, all the way through the first year, Michael supports students as they develop the self-efficacy, discipline, and imagination that defines an Honors College student.
 He holds a B.A. and M.A. in history from UMBC.
-His research focused on Public History, which he defines as a collaborative process that reclaims community power through the expression of historical narratives.
-Michael’s experience presenting at conferences, applying for prestigious opportunities, and assisting in classroom instruction further informs his work as an Academic Advisor.

 Lisa Whittle, Administrative Assistant II